 DyCodeEval is a novel dynamic benchmarking suite that employs multiple agents to generate a set of diverse semantically equivalent problems in order to provide transparent contamination-free evaluation on code LLMs.
 Below is an example of a problem that was generated by DyCodeEval from the seed programming problem.

-DyCodeEval uses four different agents to generate a diverse problem set: Scenario Proposer, Context Generator, Prompt Rewriter, Validator.
+DyCodeEval uses four different agents to generate a diverse problem set: Scenario Proposer, Context Generator, Prompt Rewriter, and Validator.
 The Scenario Proposer selects scenarios from a predefined pool and uses them to iteratively generate more scenarios through LLM prompting.
 The Context Generator selects a scenario at random and assigns contextual information to each input variable of the problem based on the chosen scenario.
 The Prompt Rewriter uses the contextual information and scenario to rewrite the original programming problem.
 The Validator then determines whether the original and newly generated problem are consistent in core concept and solution.

 To determine the extent of model contamination and the validity of DyCodeEval, we ran experiments with three different models where we simulated model contamination by finetuning the model with increasing percentages of the dataset.
 From the top row, we can see that all the models that are finetuned with a specific leaked dataset increase in accuracy rapidly when evaluated on that dataset.
 However, in the bottom row, we see that even though the dataset is leaked, the models maintain the same accuracy due to DyCodeEval: our dynamic benchmarking method.